ORNL-Fusion/ips-examples/ABC_example/README.md

 git clone https://github.com/ORNL-Fusion/ips-examples.git
 ```

-2) To run cd to the IPS top level directory (e.g. /IPS/) unless you are laready there.
+2) To set the environment, cd to the IPS top level directory (e.g. /IPS/), unless you are
-Export IPS_DIR environment variable and source env.ips cd to the example directory, and run ...
+already there.
+Export IPS_DIR environment variable and source env.ips cd to the example
+directory, and run ...
 ```
 export IPS_DIR=${PWD}
 source ips-wrappers/env.ips
 ```

-3) Then cd into the example directory and run
+3) To run, cd into the example directory and run
 ```
 cd ips-examples/ABC_example
 ips.py --simulation=ABC_simulation.config --platform=platform.conf